yoshi47/selection-path-copier/README.md

 # Selection Path Copier

 A Visual Studio Code extension that copies file paths with line numbers in GitHub-style format.
-Perfect for sharing code references in documentation, issues, or pull requests.

 ## Features